L. Gordon Cooper

 NASA photo S65-51442

 Detail from NASA photo S65-51442, showing the Gemini 5 patch.
 Conrad’s patch looks neatly embroidered, and flat; Cooper’s patch looks as if it is perhaps not so carefully embroidered, and appears puckered in spots — very much like the official NASA photo of the patch.
-However, the “R” in “CONRAD” shows this is not, in fact, the same patch — the “R” in S66-59530 shows an oddly elongated tail.
-There are enough obvious differences between Cooper’s and Conrad’s patches that it’s clear they are from two different batches.
+There are enough obvious differences between Cooper’s and Conrad’s patches that it’s likely they are from two different batches.